-SASB’s standards development process facilitates broad participation and the objective consideration of all stakeholder views.
-The following principles guide SASB’s decision making and serve as a checklist against which to compare tangible progress.
-The principles also guide external stakeholders overseeing SASB’s work, including the Standards Council and Board of Directors.
+SASB’s provisional standards development process was designed to facilitate broad participation and the objective consideration of all stakeholder views.
+The following principles have guided SASB’s decision making and served as a checklist against which to compare tangible progress.
+The principles have also guided external stakeholders overseeing SASB’s work, including the Standards Council and Board of Directors.
 For more context on SASB’s standards development methodology, please read our Conceptual Framework.

 - Relevant: The metric adequately describes performance related to the disclosure topic, or is a proxy for performance.